Article - Health - General

 (ii) Budget information regarding the Health Services Cost Review Commission Fund, including:

 1. Any balance remaining in the Fund at the end of the previous fiscal year; and

 2. The percentage of the total annual costs of the Commission that is represented by the balance remaining in the Fund at the end of the previous fiscal year;

 (iii) A summary of the Commission’s role in hospital quality of care activities, including information about the status of any pay for performance initiatives;

-(iv) An update on the status of the State’s compliance with the provisions of Maryland’s all–payer model contract that includes the information specified in item (9) of this subsection; and
+(iv) An update on the status of the State’s compliance with the provisions of the all–payer model contract that includes:

 (v) Any other fact, suggestion, or policy recommendation that the Commission considers necessary;

-(i) Provide written notification to the Governor, the Secretary, and, subject to § 2–1257 of the State Government Article, the General Assembly within 15 days after the issuance of the notice; and
+(8) If the Centers for Medicare and Medicaid Services issues a warning notice related to a “triggering event” as described in the all–payer model contract, provide written notification to the Governor, the Secretary, and, subject to § 2–1257 of the State Government Article, the General Assembly within 15 days after the issuance of the notice.

 (c) (1) The Commission shall set deadlines for the filing of reports required under this subtitle.

 (2) The Commission may adopt rules or regulations that impose penalties for failure to file a report as required.